TrustRank

 What is the so-called TrustRank?

-The TrustRank algorithm (trust = trust) evaluates the quality of websites. websites.
-With the TrustRank method, websites that are linked to by trustworthy sites are themselves classified as trustworthy.
-Spam pages on the other hand, are rarely or never linked to from trustworthy sites.
+The TrustRank algorithm evaluates the quality of websites. websites.
+In the TrustRank process, websites that are linked to by trustworthy sites are themselves classified as trustworthy.
+Spam pages on the other hand, are rarely or never linked to by trustworthy sites.

 TrustRank is a Google algorithm that assesses the quality of a website and assigns it a more or less high level of trustworthiness.